enrique-paulino/temtype/README.md

 ## How do I install?
 1. Install Python (3.8).
-2. Open terminal in extracted folder.
+2. Download the files as zip, and extract into a new folder.
-3. Run the following command:
+3. Open the terminal in said folder and run the following command:
 `pip install -r requirements.txt`
 4. Open the file: `run_temtype.py`
     - The cmd window will immediately close, this is normal.